rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Quantities such as kinetic energy cannot be obtained for the entire scene just by summing the return value of `kineticEnergy()` from each subdomain.
 This is because each subdmomain may contain also images of bodies from intersecting subdomains and they may add their velocity, mass, or whatever is summed, to what is returned by each worker.
-Although some most-used functions of yade may progressively get mpi support to filter out bodies from remote domains, it is not standard yet and therefore partial sums may need to be implemented on a case-by-case basis, with proper filtering in the user script.
+Although some most-used functions of Yade may progressively get mpi support to filter out bodies from remote domains, it is not standard yet and therefore partial sums may need to be implemented on a case-by-case basis, with proper filtering in the user script.

 This is just an example of why many things may go wrong if `run` is directly replaced by `mpirun` in a complex script.